 From Trinidad.
 It’s said that one pod will spice seven pots of stew, hence the name.
 It is a rare and extremely hot chili.
-The Douglah is characterized by a dark brown/deep purple skin with many “pimples” over the surface.
+The Douglah is characterized by a dark brown or deep purple skin with many “pimples” over the surface.
 The pepper starts out green and matures to the dark color unique to the Douglah.

 #4 – 7 Pot Primo 1,473,480 SHU

-Created by Troy Primeaux, (nickname Primo), a horticulturist from Louisiana.
-He began crossing the Naga Morich and Trinidad 7 Pot seeds around 2005 and has since grown them out for 8 generations.
+Created by Troy Primeaux, (nickname: Primo), a horticulturist from Louisiana.
+He began crossing the Naga Morich and Trinidad 7 Pot seeds around 2005 and has since grown them out for eight generations.
 The 7 Pot Primo can get very lumpy and distorted and even grow a skinny little tail.
-Like other 7 Pots it has a fruity/floral flavor and is extremely hot.
-Orange/yellow varieties of this pepper have also been seen.
+Like other 7 Pots it has a fruity-to-floral flavor and is extremely hot.
+Orange and yellow varieties of this pepper have also been seen.